 The Airway and Bronchoscopy Pre-Congress Workshop has been devised specifically for a wide range of clinicians, from trainees embarking on their first rotation of managing 30 beds, to experienced clinicians keen to refresh their knowledge of the latest airways practices and bronchoscopy skills.
-The course has been tailored to critical care practice and we are delighted to be running it in collaboration with the Difficult Airway Society (DAS).
+The course has been tailored to critical care practice and we are delighted to be running it in collaboration with the Difficult Airway Society (DAS) and the Bronchoscopy for Intensive Care course (BrIC).

 The day will start with short lectures covering important theoretical/anatomical knowledge.
 This is followed by hands-on skills development and training.
 There will be 8 airways stations run by experienced faculty from DAS and critical care to demonstrate the very latest equipment and practices including video laryngoscopy, Supraglottic airway devices, Video-laryngoscopy assisted Fibreoptic intubation (VAFI), airway ultrasound, front of neck access, and tracheostomy.
 There will also be simulated bronchoscopy training relevant to critical care.
 Each small group of delegates will rotate between all stations to gain experience and practise their skills under guided supervision.